This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Using a privacy screen to hide your treadmill leaves open space at each end.
 That might not matter, depending on the location.
 A better solution would be an empty corner.
 The treadmill can be angled across the corner with the barrier in front closing off the ends; not ultimate, but better.

 If a corner does not work for you, and a wall is your only option, select a six-panel folding screen instead of the more common four-panel.
+Of course the size you need depends on the size of your treadmill.
+Read here how much space you need for a treadmill.

 A folding screen to hide your treadmill is an ideal barrier if it’s away from foot traffic.
 Folding screens are not permanent fixtures, so you don’t want people knocking into them.
 When using your treadmill, it will be easy to set the screen aside or fold it flat out of your way if you want to.
 You may feel less claustrophobic with the screen set aside.